 - physical factors such as heavy lifting, twisting or bending

 - psychological factors.
 These do not imply that the pain is “in the head” of the patient!
 We know now that the way we process information is more complex than just “I knock my knee against the table.
 Ouch!
 I feel pain”.
 The context in which we are is going to influence how we process information and our sensibility to painful events.
-In broad term, the same person facing the same painful event may experience more or less pain depending how tired, stressed, anxious or sad he/she is.
-It is, of course, a bit more complex than that and I’ll try to write a post on it later.
-In the meantime, you may want to look at this video for more information.
+In broad term, the same person facing the same painful event may experience more or less pain depending how tired, stressed, anxious or sad they are.

 - previous back pain.
 Low back pain has recently been compared to asthma.
 Not in the sense that they are related to each other but more because their recurrence pattern is somewhat similar.
 If we look at asthma to start with, patients tend to have asthmatic episodes (for which they probably have an inhalator – or two – to help with the symptoms) separated by symptom-free periods.
-The same happens with low back pain where patients may have symptoms, manage the symptoms (through self-management or seeking help from a health professional) and then have a period symptom-free.
-We know that there is a high chance for that patient to develop a new episode of low back pain in the future (we do not know the average time of low back pain recurrence but this is probably too much dependant on personal factors to make a generalisation).
-The positive thing about it is that, hopefully, this patient has found his/her way to manage the symptoms (through swimming, seeking help of an osteopath, taking Pilates classes, practising regular meditation, taking an art class, etc) and now knows what to do to feel better when his/her symptoms occur.
+The same happens with low back pain where patients may have symptoms, manage the symptoms (through self-management or seeking help from a healthcare professional) and then have a period symptom-free.
+We know that there is a high chance for that patient to develop a new episode of low back pain in the future.

 The main thing is not to worry too much about why we have back pain but more find a way to make it better.